sljohnson32/adHawk-codesample/api/README.md

 `DELETE '/api/taps/tap_id'`: delete a Tap

-`GET '/api/beers'`: list of all Baps
+`GET '/api/beers'`: list of all Beers

-`POST '/api/beers'`: create a new Bap
+`POST '/api/beers'`: create a new Beer

 `PUT '/api/beer/beer_id'`: update a Beer